MontaServices/woocommerce-monta-checkout/readme.txt

 # Configuration

-Montapacking API Settings:
+Monta API Settings:

-* Specify your username and password for the Montapackings API here
+* Specify your username and password for the Monta's API here

 Google API: